Cardiothoracic Imaging Fellowship

 - artificial intelligence and medical informatics

 - cardiothoracic imaging education

 How to Apply

 We begin accepting applications for the Cardiothoracic Imaging Fellowship on August 1.
-We have one open position for the 2022–23 and 2023-24 academic years.
+We have one open position for the 2023–24 academic year.
 If you are interested in applying, please complete the online application.
 If you have questions, please contact Dr. Jane Ko at firstname.lastname@example.org or Ms. Mejias, program coordinator, at email@example.com.